Martin Shepherd – Lutemaker

 The following years saw various concerts of lute songs and lute duets with wife Claire Sillince and friend Stewart McCoy, including Chester Music Society and Wirral International Guitar Festival (directed by Brendan McCormack), as well as the publication of The Complete works of John Danyel Vol. 1 (The Lute Society, 1997).
 As well as attending more courses run by Andrew Lawrence King and Paul O’Dette, amongst others, Martin published his first major lute-related academic piece in 1996: “The interpretation of signs for graces in English lute music” (The Lute 36 (1996), 37-84), and “The Well-tempered Lute”, Lute News (1997).

 Since then Martin has continued to make and play a large variety of lutes from treble to theorbo, giving a recital of early German music for the Lute Society of America’s summer seminar in Cleveland in 2004, as well as continuing to pursue research and publication.
 In 2013 the business moved to Vaudebarrier, France, and 2014 saw the building of Martin’s first non-lute instrument, a viola da mano.
-Martin and Claire have three adult children, Francis (23), Hugh (21), and Anna (20), as well as three cats and a springer spaniel.
+Martin and Claire have three adult children, Francis (25), Hugh (23), and Anna (22), as well as four cats and a springer spaniel.

 Forthcoming articles include: Octave stringing in England; Robert Dowland’s variety of borrowings.